fthidln/Unilever-Using-Data-Analytics-in-Supply-Chain-Course-Coursera/README.md

 ## Affected Customer Pareto Analysis
 ![Affected Customer](Assets/AffectedCustomer.png)
-As we can see, customer 1 and 2 are the major affected customer during this issue.
+As we can see, Customer 1 and 2 are the major affected customer during this issue.
 Both of them contributed around 95% of total uncovered sales.

 ## Historical SKUs Inventory Analysis
 ![Historical SKUs Inventory Analysis](Assets/HistoricalInventory.png)